-How to fix DRIVER RETURNED HOLDING CANCEL LOCK error
+How do I fix DRIVER RETURNED HOLDING CANCEL LOCK error?

 - Install the latest Windows 10 updates